reactjs/rfcs/text/0000-registered-prop-as-ref.md

 JSX's syntax already contains a spread operator that matches ES2015's spread.
 It should be sufficient to teach the ES2015 computed property syntax in relation to JSX the same way as we teach JSX's spread operator.

-The `ReactDOM.registerRefProp` API itself will likely be considered an advanced API.
+The `CustomPropRegistry` API itself will likely be considered an advanced API.
 Instead of directly teaching the API to users it would likely be more useful to create libraries for common use cases like custom events and teach usage of those to people.

 # Unresolved questions